Donsidious/MVC-Tech-Blog/README.md

 ## Suggested Future Development

-- Dark Mode Toggle
-- Continued display and UI development
+- Continued UI development
+- Addition of a search feature
-- Ability to like and up-vote posts
+- Addition of a like feature
-- Functionality allowing users to favorite specific content
+- Addition of a trending feature
 - Addition of a friends feature
-- Continued user authentication -> only allowing author of the post access to the edit and delete feature
-- Including unit testing
+- Addition of a profile picture feature

 ## License

 NOTICE: This application is covered under the MIT License